INFO-4602-5602/project-3-mozilla-project-3-team-6/README.md

 # How to run it:
 - start up a server (python or otherwise) and open up the index page at the root of the directory. you can navigate to the visualizations from here!

+- For Visualization 1:
+1. Download the and extract zip of the repo, or just download the folder JustinChin from the repo.
+2. Run Anaconda and open up the Jupyter notebook named JChin_Mozilla_Graphs in JustinChin folder.
+3. Run all of the cells in the notebook with Python2 as the interpretter

 # Visualization 1: Graph Comparison of Country Average Technology Sentiment and Ownership:
 <h3>Contributor: Justin Chin </h3>